- Director: George Lucas

 So, I enjoyed American Graffiti, but does it belong on a list like the AFI Top 100, over so many movies that aren’t?
 Well, your mileage may vary.
 But I will say that movies about American teenagers are a significant part of movie history, and this is one of the better and more influential movies made about them.
 If it has a major flaw, it’s that it offers a rosy, nostalgic view of a “good old days” that has also had an outsized influence.
 This is probably not fair to Lucas (who campaigned for Hillary Clinton), but when Donald Trump talks about making America great again, this is the “great” time he’s talking about.
 Uncoincidentally, it’s an America basically free of minorities.
 I’m 95% sure there are no Black people in this entire movie.
 One character tosses off that her mother won’t let her listen to Wolfman Jack at home “because he’s a negro.”
 He isn’t.
 That’s the only time race is mentioned in the movie.
 And though the women in the movie are refreshingly presented as complex characters, they are left out of the card at the end that tells us the fates of the various male characters.
 When you think about it, the guys get arcs about whether to leave town or not, but there is never any consideration that any of the girls are going to leave.
 They are stuck there.
 No wonder Cindy Williams gets so mad at Ron Howard for saying they should “see other people.”
 He’s going to meet other people.
 She isn’t.

 By the same token, American Graffiti is, perhaps as much or moreso than, say, Saving Private Ryan, a first-hand historical document of an extremely specific time and place.
 It is, more than most fictional media, what historians would call a “first-person” account of teenagers in Modesto in 1962.
 A modern viewer will immediately notice, for example, that there are no parents here whatsoever (we only see one set of parents, when Dreyfuss’ show up at the very end to drop him off at the airport).
 All of these kids are literally out all night (the final drag race takes place as it starts to get light out), a couple of them get in a massive car crash, and one gets the feeling that none of the parents of those involved were any the wiser.
 Girls walking down the street blithely jump into the cars of guys they don’t know without a second thought.
-The movie was set only 11 years before it was released, but even then it felt like an entirely different world, and world before the Kennedy Assassination, before Vietnam, and before Watergate.
+The movie was set only 11 years before it was released, but even then it felt like an entirely different world, a world before the Kennedy Assassination, before Vietnam, and before Watergate.
 But is this world actually better?
 Discuss.

 A brief word on the title, which everyone kept trying to get Lucas to change.
 At one point, they wanted to call the movie Another Quiet Night in Modesto, which is probably a much better title.
 After all, there is no graffiti in the movie at all, not being done, not in the background, not anywhere.
 I am unclear what the title actually means.
 Somewhat bizarrely from a modern perspective, the studio’s problem was that they worried no one would know what the word “graffiti” meant, because it “sounded foreign.”
 That, at least, is no longer the case today.
 Before we go, I have to at least tell you one other thing, which is that Harrison Ford got kicked out of the Holiday Inn during filming for getting into a fistfight.